Clivern/Anubis/docs/_posts/2024-08-18-build-my-own-rag-with-openaI-qdrant-and-langchain.md

 $ python3 script1.py
 ```

-Now lets query the vector database for the relevant data for this question `Who helped some families on his Friday?`
+Now lets query the vector database for the relevant data for this question `Who helped some families on his Friday?
+Give me his name only..`

 ```python
 import os